GJayaram2002/CATS-AND-DOGS-CLASSIFICATION-USING-CNN/README.md

 - Making predictions on new images

 ## Dataset
-The dataset can be downloaded from the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/datasets/salader/dogs-vs-cats).
-It consists of 25,000 labeled images of cats and dogs.
-(2500 each for test data and 10000 each for train data)
+The dataset can be downloaded from the [Kaggle Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats/data).
+It consists of 25,000 labelled images of cats and dogs (12,500 images of each).

 ## Installation